meteor/meteor/source/commandline.md

 You can also specify which platforms you want to build with the `--platforms` flag.
 Examples: `--platforms=android`, `--platforms=ios`, `--platforms=web.browser`.

+It's also possible to specify which type package you want to output in an android build, using: `--packageType=bundle`, which is the new default since Meteor 2.3.1 and will output .aab files, or `--packageType=apk` which will output apk files that needs to be signed before used.

 <h2 id="meteorlint">meteor lint</h2>